-Motivated by theories for analyzing and solving differentialalgebraic equation systems, we seek a reformulation, or transformation, of E_J into the form (5) according to Proposition 1.
-The ability to perform such a transformation, depends on the analytical properties of the equations in E_J , as well as the available AE solving tools.
-Having obtained a transformation of E_J into one differential part (5a), and one algebraic part (5b), it is also desirable that both the differential and algebraic part are further decomposed into smaller justdetermined parts, due to Assumption 1 and 2.
+According to Proposition 1, which is motivated by theories for analyzing and solving differential-algebraic equation systems, we seek a reformulation, or transformation, of $E_J$ into the form (5).
+The ability to perform such a transformation, depends on the analytical properties of the equations in $E_J$ , as well as the available AE solving tools.
+Having obtained a transformation of $E_J$ into one differential part (5a), and one algebraic part (5b), it is also desirable that both the differential and algebraic part are further decomposed into smaller just-determined parts, due to Assumption 1 and 2.
 We illustrate our approach for analyzing computability with an example.

-Example 2.
+Example 3.
 Consider the set of equations